Gossamer-React/Lucid/README.md

 # Contributing

 Please feel free to fork this repo and submit pull requests!
 Lucid is currently in beta release.
+Please let us know about bugs!
 Also, if you have any requests or suggestions for features, please contact us at gossamer.lucid@gmail.com.

 # Coming Soon